2011–12 Notts County F.C. season

-The 2011–12 season was Notts County Football Club's 123rd year in The Football League.
+The 2011–12 season was Notts County's 123rd year in the English Football League and their second consecutive season in League One.

 Season review

 Kits

 Fila will become Notts County's kit suppliers this season, after signing a three-year contract.
 With Nottingham based solicitors, Fraser Brown, sponsor the home shirt and Vision Express sponsoring the away shirt.

 Pre-season

 Notts County began their pre-season with two games on the same day.
 Half of the squad played at newly formed Ilkeston FC, the game finished 2–2, while the other half of the squad won 1–0 at Hucknall Town FC.
 They then lost 2–0 at Hinkley United before a 1–0 win at Kettering Town.
 Notts then won 2–1 at Nottinghamshire rivals Mansfield Town before two home games – a 3–2 defeat to Peterborough United and a 1–1 draw with Wolverhampton wanderers.
 They then lost 2–0 at Corby Town – this the first game at Corby's new home ground - Steel Park.
 Pre Season finished with a 1–0 defeat at Macclesfield Town and a 3–2 defeat at Maidenhead United.